boldbi/bold-bi-docs/docs/working-with-data-sources/configuring-custom-attribute.md

 ![Dynamic connection](/static/assets/working-with-datasource/custom-attribute/images/dynamicconnection.png)

-We have implemented IntelliSense support for custom attributes, allowing users to type '$' within the All SQL data source properties to display the custom attributes.
+IntelliSense support has been implemented for custom attributes, allowing users to type '$' within the All SQL data source properties or web data source properties to display the custom attributes.

 ![Intellisense Support](/static/assets/working-with-datasource/custom-attribute/images/intellisense.png)

->**Note**
-Custom attribute support is not available for connections using SSH or SSL modes.
+>**Note** Custom attribute support is not available for connections using SSH or SSL modes.

 ### WEB DataSources
 Configure the following properties: